2. Joe Model Batch Run

 The batch run requires three input files:

-- Stressor-magnitude workbook: Baseline stressor values at each location
+- Stressor-magnitude workbook: Baseline stressor values at each location (see Data Inputs for format details)

-- Stressor-response workbook: Dose-response relationships for each stressor
+- Stressor-response workbook: Dose-response relationships for each stressor (see Stressor-Response Functions for guidance on developing these)

 - Scenarios file: Multipliers defining each scenario (see above)